 Andrew Neil Sherman, CEO

 Mr. Sherman earned a graduate degree in International Education at Harvard University.
-His other academic work includes advanced graduate studies in Latin American History, Organizational Leadership and Educational Administration.
+His other academic work includes advanced graduate studies in Latin American History, Organizational Leadership, and Educational Administration.
 Andrew received a Fulbright Fellowship for international study and lived in Costa Rica.
 He was also a fellow at the Klingenstein Center for Private Education at Columbia University.

 Andrew has led three different school communities in Latin America.
-In Mexico City, Andrew was College Dean and Headmaster of Westhill Institute, a for-profit U.S. accredited preschool to university, multilingual educational institution serving an international student population.
+In Mexico City, Andrew was College Dean and Headmaster of Westhill Institute, a for-profit U.S. accredited preschool to university, a multilingual educational institution serving an international student population.
 At Colegio Menor San Francisco de Quito, Ecuador, a private international preparatory school focused on providing primarily an Ecuadorian student population an English based Liberal Arts education, Mr. Sherman. as the Chief Education Officer, led efforts to open a new market in Guayaquil, Ecuador and develop an internationally minded, U.S. accredited, multi-campus school system.
-As Superintendent at the American School of Rio de Janeiro, Brazil, Andrew worked to inject new energy through an institutional identity campaign, competitiveness study and branding platform to reposition an eighty year-old school in high-end niche market.
+As Superintendent at the American School of Rio de Janeiro, Brazil, Andrew worked to inject new energy through an institutional identity campaign, competitiveness study, and branding platform to reposition an eighty-year-old school in a high-end niche market.

 Andrea Penn Buffara, COO